dwmkerr/crosswords-js/README.md

 ## Managing releases

-When changes to `main` are made, the **Release Please** stage of the pipeline will work out whether a new release should be generated (by checking if there are user facing changes) and also what the new version number should be (by checking the log of conventional commits).
+When changes to `main` are made, the **Release Please** stage of the workflow will work out whether a new release should be generated (by checking if there are user facing changes) and also what the new version number should be (by checking the log of conventional commits).
 Once this is done, if a release is required, a new pull request is opened that will create the release.

 Force a specific release version with this command: